List of Monkey Dust characters: "Your hair looks nice"

 A woman is having her hair done.
 Her boyfriend tries to remember to compliment her on her new style, but is always distracted by some extraordinary event, such as an alien invasion, the arrival of James Bond or even the Second Coming of Jesus.
-By the time his girlfriend arrives, all evidence of the strange event has disappeared, and she thinks her speechless boyfriend just doesn't care.
+By the time his girlfriend arrives, all evidence of the strange event has disappeared, and she thinks her speechless boyfriend just does not care.

 The Paedofinder General

 Inspired by the film Witchfinder General.
 An ominous, imposing character who executes innocent people whom he accuses of being child molesters on dubious evidence, parodying the hysterical waves of moral panic over the issue of paedophilia that swept Britain at the time (largely driven by the tabloid media), leading to certain individuals being demonised for little or no reason.
 Examples include a quiz show host seeking the correct answer of "P.D.
 James", a public swimming pool attendant whose Speedo trunks are mis-read as "Peedo", and the cast of a production of Fiddler On The Roof because of the dubious innuendo of the title.
 When executing suspected paedophiles, he will cite justification with the likes of, "By the powers invested in me by a text vote on Sky News...", "by a bloke I met down the pub, who knew for definite...", or "By prurient wishful thinking...
 I proclaim you guilty of paedophilia!"
 He has no qualms with executing anyone, even killing the children of a suspect because "Most victims of abuse grow up to abuse others.
 It's like werewolves."
 He is seen looking at and actually preparing to download online child pornography himself, but claims that it's "for research".
 The Paedofinder General appeared in a few skits in the first episode of series two and returned as a regular character in series three.
 In the third series, the Paedofinder General has a musical number, singing along with some of his cohorts.
 The song is "Fire" by The Crazy World of Arthur Brown (albeit with slightly changed lyrics).